Documentation

 Getting Started

-1. Create an account — Sign up with your email or GitHub account.
+1. Create an account — Sign up with your email or connected account.
 The free tier includes 3 repositories and 5 analyses per month.

-3. Wait for analysis — Our engine runs 48+ analysis services against your code.
+3. Wait for analysis — Our engine runs a multi-layer pipeline against your code.
 This typically takes 1-5 minutes depending on repository size.

 4. Review findings — Browse your dashboard to see quality scores, security vulnerabilities, tech debt estimates, and more.